circus-tent/circus/docs/source/develop_plugins.rst

 In case you want to make any asynchronous operations (like a Tornado call or using periodicCall) make sure you are using the right loop.
-The loop you always want to be using it self.loop as it gets set up by the base class.
-The default loop often isn't the same and therefore code might not get excuted as expected.
+The loop you always want to be using is self.loop as it gets set up by the base class.
+The default loop often isn't the same and therefore code might not get executed as expected.

 Trying a plugin